Skip to content

 2. Create a Notion database

-3. Keep the default Name property (this is where titles will go)
+3. Keep the default Name property — that's where DevNote writes your note titles

 3. Share the database with your integration

-2. Click the … menu → Connections → Add your DevNote integration
+2. Click the … menu → Connections → Add the DevNote integration

 3. Without this step, the API can't write to the database